emilymmaier/foodborne-illness/README.md

   ```
   date: Date of the first day of the sampling period

-  nCases: Number of cases reported via laboratory testing (or other traditional methods of case reporting) for the sampling period
+  nCases: Number of cases reported via laboratory testing (or other traditional methods of case reporting) during the sampling period

   symptomX: Number of times the symptom keyword appeared in online data during the sampling period